dmealo/devboot/README.md

 3. The folder with the logs from the run will be displayed after the run is completed.

 ## 💪 Manual Winget Configuration Setup and Run
-1. Install the latest winget "-preview" version from https://aka.ms/getwingetpreview
-2. Enable the winget experimental feature "Configuration" with the brief steps at https://learn.microsoft.com/en-us/windows/package-manager/configuration/#enable-the-winget-configuration-experimental-configuration-preview-feature
-3. Clone devboot repo
+1. Clone devboot repo
-4. Run `winget configure -f .winget\configuration.dsc.yaml --verbose` from repo root from an admin-elevated PowerShell session
+2. Run `winget configure -f .winget\configuration.dsc.yaml --verbose` from repo root from an admin-elevated PowerShell session

 # 📝 Notes & Known Issues
 - If you run into issues, you can quickly abandon this method and do a manual install of all software and only have spent 5 minutes trying to save a few hours. :)